ART. IIntroduction and Identity of the Data Controller

 Users who suspect their account or personal data may have been compromised should contact Narion immediately at privacy@narionresearch.com.

-Depending on the User's jurisdiction, the User may be entitled to exercise one or more of the rights described in this Article in respect of their personal data processed by Narion.
+Depending on the User's jurisdiction, the User may be entitled to exercise one or more of the rights described in this Article.
 Narion is committed to facilitating the exercise of these rights in a transparent, timely, and non-discriminatory manner.
 Narion shall not penalise, disadvantage, or treat unfavorably any User solely because they have exercised a right to which they are entitled under applicable law.

 The User has the right to request confirmation as to whether personal data concerning them is being processed by Narion and, where it is, to receive a copy of that data together with the purposes of processing, the categories of data involved, the recipients or categories of recipients, the anticipated retention period, and any other information required under applicable law.
 Narion shall provide the requested information free of charge within thirty (30) days of receipt of a valid, verified request.